 How do I care for my braces?

 Excellent oral hygiene while in orthodontic treatment is a must.
 You should brush at least three to four times each day; after each meal and before going to bed.
 A daily floss will help get in between your braces where your toothbrush can’t reach.
-Once treatment begins, we will provide special toothbrushes, flossing aids, toothpaste and mouth rinses to help achieve that beautiful, healthy smile.
-Your Braces Omaha team will show you/your child the best way to brush and floss once the braces are on.
+Once treatment begins, we will provide special toothbrushes, flossing aids, toothpaste and mouth rinses.
+Your Braces Omaha team will show you/your child the right way to brush and floss once the braces are on.

 Are there foods to avoid while in braces?